WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Related Work

 \section{Related Work}

-API recommendation is a well-established problem that has been extensively explored over the years and continues to attract interest.
-Based on their approaches, we categorize the related work into four types: content-based methods, collaborative filtering (CF) methods, factorization machine (FM) methods, and hybrid methods.
+Web API recommendation has been extensively studied in the service computing community.
+Existing methods can be broadly categorized into content-based methods, collaborative filtering (CF) methods, factorization machine–based (FM) methods, and hybrid approaches.